 - Hikers can resolve the Vitamin C deficit by packing in fresh fruits; including citrus, apples, and avocados.
 Packing fresh fruit is easier than fresh greens and vegetables on the trail.
 Fruit can keep for several days and is easy to find in town.
 During the spring, fresh berries can be found and picked on many of the trails.

 - Make no-cook puddings using chia seeds.
-When added with water, these calcium rich seeds transform into an instant pudding.
+When added to water, these calcium-rich seeds transform into an instant pudding.
 Chia seeds are flavorless, so try dried fruit, coconut flakes, or cocoa for flavor.

-- Some instant grain foods can reconstitute in cold water.
-Fine grind couscous and instant 5-minute rice rehydrates in cold water within 15 minutes.
+- Some instant grain foods can be reconstituted in cold water.
+Fine-grind couscous and instant 5-minute rice rehydrate in cold water within 15 minutes.

-- Breakfast cereals, such as muesli or rolled-oats and granola don’t have to be limited to morning.
+- Breakfast cereals, such as muesli or rolled oats and granola don’t have to be limited to the morning.
 They can also make a fine lunch or dinner.

 - We don’t need “hot meals” to stay warm in the cold.
 It is true that we feel more content eating hot meals in the colder months.
 Hot foods warm us temporarily from the inside.
 But, cold meals also warm us.
 In fact, all foods, as long as it contains calories, warm us.
 When we “burn” calories, our bodies experience a slight elevation in temperature.